Complete Guide to 19 x 125 Shiplap Treated Cladding Installation Options and Maintenance Tips

 - 3 min read

-In this Complete guide to 19 x 125 shiplap cladding we look at the different options, installation and treatment.
-The 19 x 125 shiplap treated cladding stands out for its durability and ease of installation, making it a favourite among homeowners and builders.
-This guide explores the different product options available, installation methods, and maintenance tips to help you get the most from your shiplap cladding.
+In this Complete Guide to 19 x 125 Shiplap Cladding, we explore the options, installation, and treatment of this popular choice.
+The 19 x 125 shiplap treated cladding stands out for its durability and ease of installation, making it a favorite among homeowners and builders alike.
+This guide covers the various product options available, installation methods, and maintenance tips to help you get the most from your shiplap cladding.

 Understanding 19 x 125 Shiplap Treated Cladding

-The term "19 x 125" refers to the thickness and width of the timber boards, where as the term "fin" refers to the finished size of the boards of 15 x 120, measured in millimetres.
+The term "19 x 125" refers to the thickness and width of the timber boards.
+The "fin" refers to the finished size of the boards, which is 15 x 120 millimeters.
 This size strikes a balance between strength and aesthetic appeal.
 The boards are treated to resist rot, insects, and weather damage, extending their lifespan significantly compared to untreated timber.

 Key Features